smart-data-lake/smart-data-lake/docs/getting-started/setup.md

 When the execution is complete, you should see the two files in the *data* folder.
 Wonder what happened ?
 You will create the data pipeline that does just this in the first steps of this guide.

-If you wish, you can start right away with [part 1](get-input-data).
+If you wish, you can start with [part 1](get-input-data) right away.
 For parts 2 and later, it is recommended to setup a Development Environment.

 ## Development Environment